TL;DR

 3. Joint Life vs. Single Life Policies

-- Joint Life First Claim: Covers two people but only pays out once, on the first person to be diagnosed with a critical illness or die.
+- Joint Life First Claim: Covers two people but only may pay out once, on the first person to be diagnosed with a critical illness or die.
 The policy then ends.
 It's usually cheaper than two single policies.

 - Two Single Policies: Covers two people independently.
-If one person claims, their policy pays out and ends, but the other person's cover remains in place.
+If one person claims, their policy may pay out and ends, but the other person's cover remains in place.
 This is more comprehensive but also more expensive.

 For mortgage protection, a joint life policy is often sufficient, as the primary goal is to clear the shared debt once.